 The Fourth Amendment constitutionally limits what law enforcement may do and the actions a police officer may take when attempting to gather evidence to use against you in a criminal proceeding.
 This is the amendment that addresses issues of search and seizure.
 The United States Constitution prohibits law enforcement from forcing their way into your home or onto your property to look for evidence, or to take anything they find suspicious, unless certain conditions are met.

 One pivotal aspect of the Fourth Amendment is that it does not apply to most public places.
-The law says that if you’re… Read More
+The law says that if you’re in… Read More

 To blow or not to blow when you’re stopped on suspicion of driving under the influence is a question I am asked with some frequency.
 It’s not an easy one to answer.
 DUI arrests are two-pronged.
 They involve criminal charges as well as administrative challenges in the form of the DHSMV hearing you’re permitted to schedule within 10 days of your arrest to address the issue of retaining or losing your driver’s license.
 Taking or refusing a breath test affects both factors.